leath-dub/vboox/README.md

+In lieu of the rewrite to be more general: [droidux](https://github.com/leath-dub/droidux), I have archived this project.
+Please try out the new project !

 ⚠️  This project is experimental and currently only supports the following devices
 * Boox Note Air 2
 * Boox Ultra Tab C